NautilusTrader

 event_idUnique event identifier.

-ts_eventTimestamp of the triggering fill.
+ts_eventTimestamp of the triggering event.

 ts_initTimestamp when event was created.